MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 Consider these examples:

-*Baseless praise: weak*
+**Weak**
-"I am excited to apply to GeneriCo because we both value high quality code and making awesome products."
+* Baseless praise: *"I am excited to apply to GeneriCo because we both value high quality code and making awesome products."*

-*Viewpoint of a customer, not an employee: weak*
-"Your company keeps information organized so it's easy to reference.
-I enjoy shopping online and especially like it when the experience is streamlined."
+* Outsider's viewpoint: *"I enjoy shopping online and especially like it when the experience is streamlined like on your site."*

-*Familiarity with the industry: strong*
+**Strong**
-"A cloud-based point of sale allows businesses to centralize their transaction data like never before.
-I would love to help build GeneriCo's product and finally bring retail to the cloud."
+* Understanding of industry: *"A cloud-based point of sale allows businesses to centralize their transaction data like never before.
+I would love to help build GeneriCo's product and finally bring retail to the cloud."*

-*Understanding their challenges: strong*
-"GeneriCo's userbase is growing fast.
-I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."
+* Understanding their challenges: *"GeneriCo's userbase is growing fast.
+I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."*

 **Talking Points**